giis-uniovi/retorch/README.md

 - A properties file with the Environment configuration.
 - A custom `docker-compose.yml` file.

-Give this inputs, the tool generates as output the necessary scripting code and the `Jenkinsfile` to execute the E2E test suite into a Continuous Integration system.
+Given these inputs, the tool generates as output the necessary scripting code and the `Jenkinsfile` to execute the E2E test suite into a Continuous Integration system.

 ### Prepare the E2E Test suite
-To execute the RETORCH Orchestration tool and generate the script and pipelining code, requires to perform series of configurations into the test suite.
-The first step is create several folders to store the configurations and place the docker-compose.yml in the root of the repository.
+Execute the RETORCH Orchestration tool and generate the script and pipelining code requires to perform a series of configurations into the test suite.
+The first step is to create several folders to store the configurations and place the `docker-compose.yml` in the project repository.
 The resulting directory tree should look like as:
 ```
 .